Farewell Spit: Shorebirds

 A study of shorebirds in the top of the South Island, commissioned by the Nelson City and Tasman District councils, was published in 2013.
 This study reported that from 2006 to 2009, the population of coastal shorebirds found in the estuaries in the top of the South Island represented between 14 and 22% of the total New Zealand shorebird population.
 Over the period of one year, between 45% and 66% of shorebirds in the study region were found at Farewell Spit.
 During summer, there is an average of about 29,000 shorebirds at Farewell Spit, representing 10.2% of the national population.
 During winter (June), there is an average of 8,500 birds, representing 6.5% of the national population, and in spring (November) there is an average of 20,000, representing 13.2% of the national population.
 Farewell Spit typically has more than 20,000 shorebirds present during summer and spring, and this meets the criteria for recognition under Ramsar Convention Criterion 5 as a wetland site of international importance.

 During spring and summer, migratory waders make up a large proportion of the shorebirds at Farewell Spit (up to 93% during spring).
 Farewell Spit is a site of international importance for migratory bar-tailed godwits.
 Surveys have found an average of 11,872 godwits are present in the summer period, representing 9.1% of the total estimated numbers of this species in the flyway.

 Farewell Spit is also of international importance for shorebirds such as the South Island pied oyster-catcher.
 Surveys have found an average of 6,980 of these birds during summer, representing 7% of the estimated national population.
 The spit is also an important wintering area and a site of international importance for the banded dotterel.

 Australasian gannets

 A breeding colony of Australasian gannets was identified at Farewell Spit in 1983.
 The size of the colony increased from 75 nests in 1983 to 3,060 nests in 2001, and a 2006 survey recorded 3,300 pairs.
 The breeding area comprises several discrete sub-colonies at the end of the spit, around 30 minutes walk past the lighthouse.
-They are only a few metres above sea level.
-This gannet breeding area is unusual because other gannet colonies are well above sea level on high, stable rock formations.
+The breeding colonies are only a few metres above sea level, and this is unusual because gannet colonies are usually well above sea level on high, stable rock formations.
 In January 1997, three of the sub-colonies were completely washed away during Cyclone Drena.
 In most years, some of the colonies are washed over during very high tides or major storms.
+In 2022, there were 10,000 birds in the colony.